 Regular maintenance can increase the life of your hard hat by helping you identify and mitigate any signs of damage to ensure you are always protected.

-- Avoid exposure to chemicals like paints, paint thinners, cleaning agents, and adhesives not formulated for helmet use agents, which can cause the shell to crack.
+- OSHA allows hard hat stickers, but you should avoid exposure to chemicals like paints and adhesives not formulated for hard hats, which can cause the shell to crack.

 - Clean your hard hat before you wear it.
 Use mild soap and warm water to rinse, and let it air dry.